 We operate in markets that are highly competitive and based primarily on supply and demand.
-Generally, competition for LNG time charters is based primarily on charter party terms including price, ship availability, size, age, technical specifications and condition, LNG shipping experience, quality and efficiency of ship operations, shipping industry relationships and reputation for customer service, and technical ability and reputation for operation of highly specialized ships.
-In addition, through the GasLog Shanghai, we operate in the spot market that covers short-term charters of one year or less.
-In the future, more of our vessels may operate in the more volatile spot market.
+Generally, competition for LNG time charters is based primarily on charter party terms including price, ship availability, size, age, technical specifications and condition, LNG shipping experience, quality and efficiency of ship operations including level of emissions, shipping industry relationships and reputation for customer service, and technical ability and reputation for operation of highly specialized ships.
+In addition, through the Methane Alison Victoria, we operate in the spot/short-term charter market that covers short-term charters of one year or less.
+In the future, more of our vessels may operate in the more volatile spot/short-term charter market, including our five Steam vessels which are smaller and less efficient than larger, more technically advanced modern LNG carriers.

 Although we believe that the GasLog Group is one of a small number of large independent owners who focus primarily on newly-built, technically advanced LNG carriers, a growing number of other independent shipping companies also own and operate, and in some cases manage, LNG carriers and have new ships under construction.
 Several of these other ship owners and managers have decided to enter, or to expand their presence in, the LNG market with newbuilding vessels over the last year, and potentially others may also attempt to participate in the LNG market in the future.